ajeetblog/blog/_posts/2017-10-31-DockerForWindows.md

 An integrated, easy-to-deploy development environment for building, debugging and testing Docker apps on a Windows PC.
 Docker for Windows is a native Windows app deeply integrated with Hyper-V virtualization, networking and file system, making it the fastest and most reliable Docker environment for Windows.

-Base machine must have Windows 10 Anniversary Edition or Creators Update (Professional or Enterprise).
+Win 10 OS: Base machine must have Windows 10 Anniversary Edition or Creators Update (Professional or Enterprise).
 <!--more-->
+Following PS will automatically detect the OS version and configure Docker accordingly.

 [Get code to install and configure docker for windows](https://github.com/AjeetChouksey/IaCLab/tree/master/Containers/DockerforWindows)